Show All Answers

 The District appreciates your efforts to use water efficiently.
 Rancho Water encourages customers to continue being water efficient and conserve by staying within their budgets.
 Water is a finite resource and needs to be used efficiently in order to ensure a continued reliable supply.
 Water budgets are customized to each individual property to give each customer an appropriate amount of water to meet their needs and to encourage water efficiency.
 Only customers wasting water will pay the higher tiered rates.

 There are four members.
-William Plummer is the Chairman and Bill Wilson and Carol Lee Brady are members, and Lisa Herman serves as an alternate.
+Danny Martin is the Chairman and Carol Lee Brady and William Plummer are members, and John Rossi serves as an alternate.

 For existing accounts, only wherein the owner / tenant is moving and is requesting service be turned on or turned off, please contact our Billing Department at (951) 296-6930.

 For new water and sewer connections, and/or fire hydrant use, please visit our offices to meet with an engineering services representative who will help you with your unique needs.
 You may reach our Engineering Services Department at (951) 296-6900.